Our 1888 Fixer Upper DEMO Time

 Luckily a friend of ours who was replacing the windows happen to show up at that time (tender mercy right there), or else I would have been in fear for my safety.
 He listened to me sob and I told him I had to find someone else to hire.
 After dealing with Mr. J for the past two weeks and having him lie to me several times, I knew we needed to fire him.
 We knew we were we going to lose thousands at this point, but I couldn’t ever look at that man again.
-The electrician and plumber also had told us that the work he had done was not done correctly and that they did not trust him.
 I wasn’t able to get ahold of my husband until later that night (he was in surgeries all day), but he ended up firing him that night.
 Come to find out, he had already picked up his stuff and left the job before we fired him.

-SO come to find out the roof he had done, was done very poorly and it was still leaking.
-After having another company look at it, we found out he didn’t even fix the spot that was leaking and we didn’t need to replace the whole roof.
-He ripped us off yet again.
+SO come to find out the roof his crew had done, was done very poorly.
 So we ended up losing what we paid Mr. J for the roof and were out even more money after having to hire someone else to fix it.
 It was a complete nightmare.

 Come to find out Mr. J had changed his business name 3 times in the past year, had committed several crimes, had been using 3 different last names.
 Moral of the story… don’t ever hire someone before during a thorough investigation and getting several referrals.

 At this point we had to look for a new crew to hire the job.
-We found one fairly quickly and they were able to start a couple weeks later.
+Luckily, we found one fairly quickly and they were able to start a couple weeks later.

 The first thing they found were more problems.
 They took off part of the front porch because it was starting to slant and figured out the whole porch was basically hanging on top of a 4×4″ piece of wood.
 It’s pretty dark, but you can see it is basically hollow under there.
 Great!
 So, this was another added expense, fixing the foundation and basically rebuilding the front porch.